 The Bridegroom Praises the Bride

-4 1 Behold, thou art fair, my love; behold, thou art fair; Thine eyes are doves behind thy veil; Thy hair is as a flock of goats, On the slopes of mount Gilead.
-2 Thy teeth are like a flock of shorn sheep, Which go up from the washing; Which have all borne twins, And none is barren among them.
-3 Thy lips are like a thread of scarlet, And thy speech is comely; As a piece of a pomegranate are thy temples Behind thy veil.
-4 Thy neck is like the tower of David, Built for an armoury: A thousand bucklers hang thereon, All shields of mighty men.
-5 Thy two breasts are like two fawns, twins of a gazelle, Which feed among the lilies.
-6 Until the day dawn, and the shadows flee away, I will get me to the mountain of myrrh, And to the hill of frankincense.
-7 Thou art all fair, my love; And there is no spot in thee.
+41 Behold, thou art fair, my love; behold, thou art fair; thou hast doves' eyes within thy locks: thy hair is as a flock of goats, that appear from mount Gilead.
+2 Thy teeth are like a flock of sheep that are even shorn, which came up from the washing; whereof every one bear twins, and none is barren among them.
+3 Thy lips are like a thread of scarlet, and thy speech is comely: thy temples are like a piece of a pomegranate within thy locks.
+4 Thy neck is like the tower of David builded for an armoury, whereon there hang a thousand bucklers, all shields of mighty men.
+5 Thy two breasts are like two young roes that are twins, which feed among the lilies.
+6 Until the day break, and the shadows flee away, I will get me to the mountain of myrrh, and to the hill of frankincense.
+7 Thou art all fair, my love; there is no spot in thee.

-8 [Come] with me, from Lebanon, [my] spouse, With me from Lebanon,—Come, look from the top of Amanah, From the top of Senir and Hermon, From the lions' dens, From the mountains of the leopards.
-9 Thou hast ravished my heart, my sister, [my] spouse; Thou hast ravished my heart with one of thine eyes, With one chain of thy neck.
-10 How fair is thy love, my sister, [my] spouse!
-How much better is thy love than wine!
-And the fragrance of thine ointments than all spices!
-11 Thy lips, [my] spouse, drop [as] the honeycomb; Honey and milk are under thy tongue; And the smell of thy garments is like the smell of Lebanon.
-12 A garden enclosed is my sister, [my] spouse; A spring shut up, a fountain sealed.
-13 Thy shoots are a paradise of pomegranates, with precious fruits; Henna with spikenard plants; 14 Spikenard and saffron; Calamus and cinnamon, with all trees of frankincense; Myrrh and aloes, with all the chief spices:
+8 Come with me from Lebanon, my spouse, with me from Lebanon: look from the top of Amana, from the top of Shenir and Hermon, from the lions' dens, from the mountains of the leopards.
+9 Thou hast ravished my heart, my sister, my spouse; thou hast ravished my heart with one of thine eyes, with one chain of thy neck.
+10 How fair is thy love, my sister, my spouse! how much better is thy love than wine! and the smell of thine ointments than all spices!
+11 Thy lips, O my spouse, drop as the honeycomb: honey and milk are under thy tongue; and the smell of thy garments is like the smell of Lebanon.
+12 A garden inclosed is my sister, my spouse; a spring shut up, a fountain sealed.
+13 Thy plants are an orchard of pomegranates, with pleasant fruits; camphire, with spikenard, 14 Spikenard and saffron; calamus and cinnamon, with all trees of frankincense; myrrh and aloes, with all the chief spices:

-15 A fountain in the gardens, A well of living waters, Which stream from Lebanon.
-16 Awake, north wind, and come, [thou] south; Blow upon my garden, [that] the spices thereof may flow forth.
-Let my beloved come into his garden, And eat its precious fruits.
+15 A fountain of gardens, a well of living waters, and streams from Lebanon.
+16 Awake, O north wind; and come, thou south; blow upon my garden, that the spices thereof may flow out.
+Let my beloved come into his garden, and eat his pleasant fruits.